Fan-complete Ramsey numbers: Problems and remarks

 It would be interesting to improve the lower bound of $n$ further, e.g., is it true for $n\ge \Omega(p)$?
 Moreover, it would be interesting to improve the lower bounds of $n$ in Theorem \ref{main} and Theorem \ref{main-2}.

-\end{problem} \begin{problem} {\rm Nikiforov and Rousseau \cite{nr09} established $K_p$-goodness for several families of graphs, for which the lower bounds on the number $n$ of vertices are of tower-types since the proofs rely on Szemer\'edi's regularity lemma \cite{sz}, Nikiforov and Rousseau raised the question of what the best possible lower bound for $n$ is.
-Fox, He and Wigderson \cite{fox} asked if it is possible to completely eliminate the use of the regularity lemma from the proof of \cite[Theorem 2.1]{nr09}.}
+\end{problem} \begin{problem} {\rm Nikiforov and Rousseau \cite[Theorem 2.1]{nr09} established an extremely general Ramsey goodness theorem for several families of graphs.
+However, the quantitative dependence between the graph sizes involved are tower-type since the proofs rely on Szemer\'edi's regularity lemma \cite{sz}.
+Fox, He and Wigderson \cite{fox} showed that for every $k, p, t\geq 2$, there exists $\delta>0$ such that the following holds for all large $n$.
+Let $1\leq a_1\leq \dots \leq a_{p-1}\leq t$ and $a_{p}\leq\delta n$ be positive integers.
+If $a_1=a_2=1$, then $r(K_p(a_1,\dots,a_{p}), B_{k,n})= (p-1)(n-1)+1$.
+Their proof does not use the regularity lemma, and thus double-exponential bounds on $\delta$ will suffice.
+In particular, $B_{k,n}$ is $K_p$-good provided $n\ge2^{k^{10p}}$.
+We refer the reader to \cite{fl} for some extended results.}

-A somewhat weak problem is to eliminate the use of the regularity lemma to derive the following statement.
+Fox, He and Wigderson \cite{fox} asked if it is possible to completely eliminate the use of the regularity lemma from the proof of \cite[Theorem 2.1]{nr09}, which would likely lead to superior quantitative bounds.